TimPut/hSlew/README.md

 ``` $ cabal new-run hSlew ./path-to/config.toml ```

 # Annotated Example Config
+Note: in what follows "gear module" refers to the mechanical concept of module [wikipedia](https://en.wikipedia.org/wiki/Gear#Standard_pitches_and_the_module_system), and not the programming concept.

 ```
 # Sets the minimum diameter of the sun gear, this is useful because the sun gear,